StockSharp/AlgoTrading/API/3101-3200/3167_Daily_Range/README.md

 * The strategy relies exclusively on StockSharp's high-level `Strategy` infrastructure (`SubscribeCandles`, `WhenNew`, and market orders) and does not manipulate raw order books.
 * Range statistics are stored without using indicator value look-ups; all computations happen inside the strategy, in line with the repository guidelines.
 * Protective orders are simulated by monitoring candle extremes rather than registering separate stop/limit orders, which keeps the implementation portable across different adapters.
-* Python support is intentionally omitted as requested.
-Only the C# version is provided in this folder.
+* Implementations are available in both C# and Python.
 * For live trading ensure that sufficient historical candles are available so that the first range calculation has enough data to work with.